vanngocthuyla/bitc-PPL-benchmark/README.md

 </p>

 r_hat (Gelman-rubin) diagnostic is a common factor that can often be used to as the diagnosis for the convergence of the Bayesian model.
 From the above plots, except for r_hat calculated from the sampling of log_sigma of Pymc3 model was little different to those of Numpyro and Pyro models, the r_hat factors of other parameters from three PPLs were nearly equal to 1, pointing out that there was no difference between the multiple Markov chains of each PPL.

+#### Time

+Time for running 4 chains of 2000 warmups and 10000 samples by NUTS sampling:
+- pymc3: 425.27 s
+- numpyro: 24.01 s
+- pyro: 34304.32 s

+Among the three PPLs, numpyro dramatically took the least time for running, especially in comparison to pyro, which took about 9.5 hours to reach the similar convergence as numpyro.

+Note: disable the progressbar while running can decrease the running time of pyro and pymc3, but not decrease more than 10% of total running time for each of these two PPLs.

 ## Conclusion